peterwilliams97/twitter_bot/README.md

 do_classify.py
 --------------
 [do_classify.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_classify.py) builds a tweet classification model from the labelled tweets end evaluates it.
-The classifier is discussed later under the heading
+The classifier is discussed later under the heading [The Classifier](#the-classifier).

 Options:
     -n, --ngrams          show ngrams